graysonarts/writing/august2015/draft.md

 11:01am stares at him through the glass of the meeting room walls.
 His hurried steps continue, throwing open the door, and huffing for air.
 All eyes are on him.
 Akio stands at the front of the room.
 "Ah, just in time.
 What do you have for us, Maximilian?"

 Sweat drips down into Max's eyes, his finger trembling as he keys his access code into the conference room table.
 A holoprojector turns on from above the table.
 A deep breath slowly trails out of his mouth, a shuttering release of air.
 "Perfect worker loyalty" he begins.

+# Ji
+Ji stands out on the balcony of the 54th floor of the Nakitashi Plaza building.
+A nicostick dangles from her lips, her left hand pressed the wall, steading herself.
+Her eyes are unfocused, a direct audio feed from Akio's meeting room sends pulses directly to her cochlear nerve, presenting a sound that is more real than real life, and cannot be eavesdropped on, except by electrical means.
+If one inspected the device close enough, with an electron microscope, they would see "NewTek International Holdings" emblazoned on it.

+A long drag on the nicostick, and Ji's hands steady, her breathing lengthens.
+She leans back against the wall, looking out onto Nakitashi City, the capitol of Nakitashi Corporate Land Holdings, LTD, the liability shelter setup after Akio Nakitashi purchased the failed New Cascadia, one of the last bastions of democracy, the last hold out against the UCSA and their power.

+Nakitashi City is not very big, but the natural formation of hills separate the city into distinct zones.
+The crumbling ruins of the old city stretch between Lake Akio and the Wide Fjord of Advancement, a large stretch of water being fed by the Pacific Ocean.

+The original denizens of the old city could not agree on the style of the city.
+The ruins are a hodgepodge of baroque facades with the amorphous shapes of the early 21st centuries concepts of modern, monstrosities of aluminum, glass, and unmatched colors.

+Ji's eyes fixate on the one penis shaped structure, a spindled spire, that abruptly ends in fractured edges, giving hint of incompleteness.
+As a kid, she learned that it was once called a needle, but all she sees is a broken penis.

 # Vienne